arangodb/docs/3.10/aql-tutorial-join.md

 }
 ```

-... it becomes really hard to maintain traits.
-If you were to rename or
+It becomes really hard to maintain traits.
+If you need to rename or
-translate one of them, you would need to find all other character documents
+translate one of them, you need to find all other character documents
 with the same trait and perform the changes there too.
 If we only refer to a
 trait in another collection, it is as easy as updating a single document.